Qualcomm enforces ban to halt some Apple iPhone sales in Germany

-The U.S. chipmaker posted bonds of 1.34 billion euros ($1.52 billion) as part of a legal requirement by a German court, which found on Dec.
+The U.S. chipmaker posted bonds of 1.34 billion euros (1.21 billion pounds) as part of a legal requirement by a German court, which found on Dec.
 20 that Apple had infringed Qualcomm patents on power-saving technology used in smartphones.

 Apple had earlier said it would pull iPhone 7 and 8 models from its 15 retail stores in Germany when the order came into force.
 That order took effect when Qualcomm posted the bonds.